 What to expect

 Our church culture is (for lack of a better term) relatively "laid back"--on any given Sunday morning you might see some people dressed up a bit, some dressed "business casual," and some in shorts, t-shirts, and sandals.
-The 10:35 service tends to be a bit more casual in this respect.
 We are friendly, we are welcoming, and most of the time we are relatively informal.
 It is our aim to help our guests and visitors to feel comfortable and welcomed.
 (We think you'd like us, if you knew us.)

 We care about your family

 Our children and teen ministries are geared toward helping your children learn what it means to follow Jesus, and we use a variety of creative and fun ways to get them involved.
 If you visit our children's ministry area, you'll find rooms that are decorated in imaginative ways, staffed by volunteers who will love your children and do their best to make them feel welcomed and included.
 There is a children's worship team that leads the large group in worship prior to the various smaller group times.
-In our teen area downstairs, there is a great game room with plenty of ways for students to interact and have fun, and a separate worship venue where students themselves lead worship.
+In our teen area downstairs, there is a great game room with plenty of ways for students to interact and have fun, and spaces for worship and learning, as well.
 We participate each summer in camps for children and teens, and our summer VBS program is great fun for kids.
 Many of our teens help as volunteers for VBS, as well.

 We are increasingly missional

 Our church has a long history of participation in world missions, and we are very involved in the support of missionaries in the Philippines, Colombia, Costa Rica, and in a "creative access country."
 In recent years, many have participated in short-term construction and medical missions trips to places like Peru, Dominican Republic, Mexico, and Haiti.
-We also participate in our community's efforts to meet local needs, working with organizations such as Family Promise of Lawrence, Heartland Community Health Center's food pantry, and Lawrence Interdenominational Nutrition Kitchen (LINK).
+We also participate in our community's efforts to meet local needs, working with organizations such as Family Promise of Lawrence (we are a host site several times a year), Heartland Community Health Center's food pantry, and Lawrence Interdenominational Nutrition Kitchen (LINK).
 Many of our members volunteer for these organizations and many others on a regular basis.

 We'll help you plug in